Yankees vs. Red Sox Predictions & Picks - September 14

 Yankees Performance Insights

-- The Yankees have played as the underdog four times over their past 10 games and are undefeated in those matchups.
+- The Yankees have played as the favorite in six of their past 10 games and won three of those contests.

-- In its previous 10 games with a total, New York and its opponents have combined to exceed the over/under on four occasions.
+- In its last 10 games with a total, New York and its opponents have failed to hit the over seven times.

-- The Yankees have been underdogs in 52 games this season and have come away with the win 23 times (44.2%) in those contests.

-- New York has a mark of 19-24 in contests where oddsmakers favor it by +100 or worse on the moneyline.
+- New York has a record of 45-38 in games when sportsbooks favor them by at least -115 on the moneyline.

-- The moneyline set for this matchup implies the Yankees have a 50% chance of coming away with a victory in the contest.
+- The moneyline for this contest implies a 53.5% chance of a victory for the Yankees.

-- The Yankees have pitched to a 3.97 ERA this season, which ranks ninth in baseball.
+- The Yankees have a 3.98 team ERA that ranks 10th among all MLB pitching staffs.

 Put your picks to the test and bet on with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!